cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Continuous backup to an S3 compatible object store
 * Standard output logging of PostgreSQL error messages

+## Requirements on Kubernetes

+Cloud Native PostgreSQL requires Kubernetes 1.15 or higher, tested on AWS, Google, Azure (with multiple availability zones).

+!!!
+Warning
+    These requirements do not apply to Cloud Native PostgreSQL on RedHat Open Container Platform.

 ## About this guide

 Follow the instructions in the ["Quickstart"](quickstart.md) to test Cloud Native PostgreSQL